asensio-lab/albany-housing-analytics/README.md

 # This code processes data and information for the Georgia Tech Albany Hub research project.
 This is the main repository for data analysis and scientific replication.

 ## Weather
-Download the raw LCD data from NOAA following instructions in extended documentation.
+Download the raw LCD data from NOAA following instructions in extended documentation. <br>
 Run preprocessing/weather/weather.py on this LCD Data.

 ## Utility
-Download the reformatted utility charges from Sharepoint.
+Download the reformatted utility charges from Sharepoint.<br>
-Run utilities_step1 up to the header "Step 1 Stop Here".
+Run utilities_step1 up to the header "Step 1 Stop Here".<br>
-...
+...<br>
+After the junction table is created, run map_addr_key_utilities.py to associate the address to its primary key.<br>

 ## Housing Project
+Run housing_data_read.ipynb to convert the excel file into a combined csv with both CDBG and HOME funded projects.
+Run build_addr_dict.py to build a JSON dictionary which maps street names to their proper endings (eg 'DR' or 'ST') based on the 2012 utility data (under the assumption that all streets are represented in that data set).
+Run fix_housing_addresses.py to create HOME/CDBG_2007-2017_fixed_address.csv, which converts addresses to all caps and fixes their endings based on the JSON dictionary
+...<br>
+After the junction table is created, run map_addr_key_housing.py to associate the address to its primary key.<br>
 ## Address Junction Table
-Run junction_table/retrieve_unique_addresses.ipynb to get the address csvs to be geocoded Geocode each address CSV using MMQGIS and the Google Maps API (Instructions in full documentation)
+Run junction_table/retrieve_unique_addresses.ipynb to get the address csvs to be geocoded<br>
+Geocode each address CSV using MMQGIS and the Google Maps API (Instructions in full documentation)<br>

 1. run create_junction_table_csv.py to create the junction table from the geocoded csvs run addr_split_block.py to fix the issue where geocoding records data at block level, where we need block group